codahale/shamir/EXPANDED_README.md

 ### Implementation details

-Expanded Secret Sharing uses original Coda Hale's implementation, just twice.
+Expanded Secret Sharing uses original Coda Hale's split and join operations implementations, just twice.
 Firstly, secret is splited into `M+1` parts, of which all are needed for reconstruction process.
 Parts with ID from `1` to `M` are the mandatory parts.
 Secondly, `M+1` part is splited into `M-K` optional parts with IDs between `M+1` and `K`. `K-M` optional parts are needed to reconstruct a part from previous split.
 This approach ensures that any `K` or more parts must include all of `M` mandatory parts to